Does your brain take off on every little thing? You may be overthinking everything

 This is what’s happening with politics right now.
 When someone develops negative thinking, say in the political arena, overthinking can fuel passion and prevent people from finding common ground.
-No examples needed here.
+No examples are needed here.
 We know how what systems justifying is.
 It means you think your system of belief (religion, political party, cultural affiliation) is the only one, and you will do anything to make others feel as you do.

 In this kind of overthinking, facts don’t matter, and core issues don’t matter.
 You can listen to and think only about your system of belief.
-Overthinking and bullying in the political arena is a deeply distressing daily challenge because there is no unity, compassion, kindness.
+Overthinking and bullying in the political arena is a deeply distressing daily challenge because there is no unity, compassion, or kindness.
 Only the desire to win others over or beat them up.

 Take deep breaths every day, and do something productive.
 What can you do about it.
 When reading up and getting the truth is not your way.
 Imagine this.